Afro-Colombians: Bambuco

 A different branch of bambuco emerged in the Pacific Coast of Colombia, the contemporary Bambuco.
 The pacific coast and the northern coast of Colombia have an Afro-Colombian population that surpasses the average in comparison to any other region in the country (90% and 50%, respectively).
-In the region of Cauca at the coast and in between the Magdalena River, the most traditional Black population is settled.
+In the region of Cauca at the coast and in between the Magdalena River, the most traditional black population is settled.
 Many slaves came in through the Cauca River or the Magdalena River, if they were to have come from the northern side of the country.
 On the other hand, the argument that the Bambuco evolved in the Pacific is supported by the biggest population of Afro-Colombians in the country residing in the department of Choco, on the Pacific coast.
-The Pacific coast is the only place in the country where the absolute majority is of African descent.
-The reason for the Pacific coast's vast majority Afro-Colombian population is not only due to its location and the rapid entrance of transportation of boats and slaves during colonization, but also due to emancipation around the year 1815.
-The act of emancipation led for the Pacific coast to become a refugee zone and develop into a safer place for slaves from the Choco area as well as those from the interior of the country and other urban sites throughout the country.
-This allowed for the Afro-Colombian population to grow in this region of the country and therefore develop within certain cultural characteristics such musical genres of African descent but are born or popularized in Colombia.
-With this evidence, although the Bambuco is not originally from Colombia, it became a national identity for many due to its multicultural composition.
+The Pacific coast is the only place in the country in which the absolute majority is of African descent.

+The reasons are its location, the rapid entrance of transportation of boats and slaves during colonization, and emancipation around the year 1815.
+The act of emancipation led for the Pacific coast to become a refugee zone and to develop into a safer place for slaves from the Choco area as well as those from the interior of the country and other urban sites throughout the country.
+That allowed for the Afro-Colombian population to grow in this region of the country and therefore develop certain cultural characteristics such musical genres of African descent but are born or popularized in Colombia.
+Although the Bambuco is not originally from Colombia, it has become a national identity for its multicultural composition.
 It has since spread from west to north in the country.

 Cumbia

 The cumbia is another typical Colombian musical genre that emerged from the African slaves in Colombia.
-In this case, cumbia is a mixture of rhythms from Afro-Colombians and Indigenous native Colombiansto bring about a different style.
+In this case, cumbia is a mixture of rhythms from Afro-Colombians and indigenous native Colombiansto bring about a different style.
 Unlike the Bambuco, cumbia certainly originated in the northern part of Colombia, and its instrumentation is the key evidence of its origin, as well as its dances.This dance has become the most influential in Latin America.
 Particular to cumbia, a typical Spanish dress was adapted to available native resources.

-In the present day, it is culturally significant enough to know about cumbia, and it is a concern to preserve it.
-The main festival that celebrates cumbia nowadays is the Festival de la Cumbia in El Banco, Magdalena.
-In order to preserve this folkloric rhythm, this genre is celebrated yearly in the Colombian Caribbean region.
+It is culturally significant enough to know about cumbia, and there is a concern to preserve it.
+The main festival that celebrates cumbia is the Festival de la Cumbia in El Banco, Magdalena.
+To preserve this folkloric rhythm, this genre is celebrated yearly in the Colombian Caribbean region.